Percolation on triangulations: a bijective path to Liouville quantum gravity: Discrete dictionary II: Exploration tree

 \begin{definition} Let $G$ be an infinite graph.
 A \emph{depth-first search} of $G$ is a surjective map $s:\Z\to V(G)$ which describes a walk of a ``chip'' on $G$ (so that $s(k),s(k+1)$ are adjacent vertices for all $k\in\ZZ$) which must satisfy the following conditions.
 First, for any $v\in V(G)$, $m_v=\min(k,~s(k)=v)$ must be finite, and we call $s(m_v-1)$ the \emph{parent of $v$}.
 Second, for any $k\in\Z$ the value $s(k+1)$ must be compatible with $s_{|\Z^{\leq k}}$ in the following sense.
 Call $s(k)$ the \emph{position of the chip} at time $k$, and call $\{s(i),~i\leq k\}$ the set of \emph{visited vertices} at time $k$.
 Then $s(k+1)$ must satisfy the following: \begin{compactitem} \item Case (a): if there is a neighbor of $s(k)$ which is unvisited at time $k$, then $s(k+1)$ is one of these unvisited vertices. \item Case (b): otherwise $s(k+1)$ is the parent of $s(k)$. \end{compactitem} The \emph{tree associated to a DFS} of $G$ is the spanning tree having one edge between each vertex of $G$ and its parent. \end{definition}

+Note that not every infinite graph admits a depth-first search.
+A necessary condition is the existence of a one-ended spanning tree.
+In fact, one can easily check the following analogue of Claim~\ref{claim:characterization-DFStree}.

-The following claim is easy to check. \begin{claim} The tree associated to a DFS of an infinite graph $G$ is indeed a spanning tree of $G$.
+\begin{claim} The tree associated to a DFS of an infinite graph $G$ is indeed a spanning tree of $G$.
 Moreover Claim~\ref{claim:characterization-DFStree} still holds: a one-ended spanning tree $T$ of an infinite graph $G$ is associated to a DFS if and only if every edge of $G$ join $T$-comparable vertices. \end{claim}

 The following analogue of Proposition~\ref{prop32} holds in the infinite volume setting. \begin{prop} Let $(M,\sigma)\in\imTP$ be chosen according to the percolated UIPT distribution.
 Recall that $\tau^*=\Delta_{M}(\sigma)\in \DFS_{M^*}$ is well-defined almost surely. \begin{compactitem} \item[(i)] The tree $\tau^*$ is associated to a DFS of $M^*$ such that every time we are in Case (a) of Definition~\ref{def:DFS-algo-inf}, the next position of the chip $v=s(k+1)$ is chosen according to the rule (ii') of Definition~\ref{def:space-filling}.
 We call it the \emph{space-filling exploration} of $M^*$. \item[(ii)] Let $(t_i)_{i\in\ZZ}$ be the triangles of $M$ such that the associated vertices $t_i^*$ of $M^*$ are ordered by the time they are first visited in the space-filling exploration of $M^*$.
 Then $(\etavf^{-1}(t_i))_{i\in \Z}$ is increasing. \item[(iii)] For the space-filling exploration of $M^*$, we define the \emph{treatment} of edges as above the statement of Proposition~\ref{prop32}.
-Let $(e_i)_{i\in \Z}$ be the edges of $M$ such that the associated edges $e_i^*$ of $M^*$ are treated in this order.
-Then $(\etae^{-1}(e_i))_{i\in \Z}$ is increasing. \end{compactitem} \end{prop}
+Let $(e_i)_{i\in \Z}$ be the edges of $M$ such that the associated edges $e_i^*$ of $M^*$ are treated in this order and $e_0$ is the root-edge.
+Then, for all $i\in \Z$, $\etav(i)=e_i$. \end{compactitem} \end{prop}